liyakalan/agression_detection_model/README.md

   - Strongly abusive
   - Very strongly abusive

-## How to use
-- Click on the link to open Google Colab which can be found in `abusive_speech_detection.ipynb`
-- Run each code block, except the last one
-- Change the text in quotes that can be found in the last code block to the sentence you want to input into the model
-- Run the last code block

----
 @inproceedings{cercas-curry-etal-2021-convabuse,
 title = "{C}onv{A}buse: Data, Analysis, and Benchmarks for Nuanced Abuse Detection in Conversational {AI}", author = "Cercas Curry, Amanda and